By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 Obviously long-haul flight are worse than short-haul as your eyes are exposed to the dryer atmosphere for longer but the advice for both are the same – take your lubricant eye drops!

-It is important to bear in mind that part of your post-surgery care is for you to attend two follow-up appointments.
-The first appointment is a day after surgery.
-The second appointment is usually scheduled for 5-7 days after the initial follow-up appointment.
-We do ask that you attend both these appointments before flying, which does mean it’s likely to be a full week after your surgery before you are able to fly to accommodate these follow-ups
+It is important to bear in mind that part of your post-surgery care is for you to attend 2 follow-up appointments.
+The first is a day after the surgery, the second appointment is usually scheduled 3 months after the initial follow-up appointment.
+We do ask that you attend the first appointment before flying, which does mean you will be unable to fly until at least 2 days after your treatment.